jdthorpe/umf-in-worker/README.md

-# Minimal Reproducible Example for Error with Web Workers
+# Minimal Reproducible using UMF modules in Web Workers

+**This feature was added in version 1.0.5 of the [universal-module-federation-plugin](https://www.npmjs.com/package/universal-module-federation-plugin)**

 Install dependencies and start the app with: